Cedar Fire: Investigation

-Investigators determined that the fire was started by Sergio Martinez of West Covina, California, a novice hunter who had been hunting in the area and had become lost.
-Martinez initially told investigators that he had fired a shot from his rifle to draw attention and that the shot had caused the fire, but he later recanted and admitted he started the fire intentionally to signal rescuers.
-After gathering sticks and brush together, Martinez lit the brush and quickly lost control of the fire because of the heat, low humidity and low moisture content of the surrounding vegetation.
+Investigators determined that the fire was started by Sergio Martinez of West Covina, California, a novice hunter who was unprepared for the local back country and had become disorientated after venturing into "thick and tall" brush.
+Martinez initially told investigators that he had fired a shot from his rifle to draw attention and that "sparks" from the shot had caused the fire.

+After gathering branches and other flammable brush together, Martinez intentionally lit a large fire that he quickly lost control of, spreading to the surrounding Chaparral brush.
+The daily high temperature combined with low humidity & low moisture content of the highly flammable chaparral were ideal for a wildfire.
+At 8 p.m. local time the predicted evening Santa Ana winds blew hot and dry desert air from the east westward though the rugged terrain fanning the intense flames westward towards the residential areas of San Diego.

+Two local Sheriff deputies searched for Martinez in a helicopter.
+They found him disoriented and confused, but he apologized for starting the fire while being transported in the helicopter.

-Martinez was charged in federal court on October 7, 2004 with setting the fire and lying about it.
-In November 2005, a federal judge sentenced Martinez to six months in a work-furlough program and ordered him to complete 960 hours (40 days) of community service.
+Martinez was charged in federal court on October 7, 2004 with setting the wildfire and lying about its cause to investigators.
+In November 2005, as part of a plea deal a federal judge sentenced Martinez to six months in a work-furlough program and ordered him to complete 960 hours (40 days) of community service.
 He also was sentenced to five years' probation and to pay $9,000 in restitution.
 As part of the plea bargain, prosecutors dropped the charge of lying to investigators.